LKirst/lie-esl/_pages/LK_ExerciseBookEntry.md

 - Skip a line after the heading before you start writing.

-- For text productions (not for grammar or vocabulary exercises), please **skip every second line** within a paragraph and skip two or more lines between paragraphs.
+- For text productions (not for grammar or vocabulary exercises), please **skip every other line** within a paragraph and skip two or more lines between paragraphs.

 - After your exercise book entry before the next entry, please skip at least